 Sec.
 16-108. - Protected zones.
-Tree removal.

 - (a) Nothing in these regulations may be construed as allowing the removal of vegetation in a natural, undisturbed buffer required by zoning or land development regulations. - (b) Trees may not be removed from any protected zone.
-When preserving trees in a protected zone will result in a documented economic hardship, an exception may be made by the Zoning Board of Appeals.
-The documentation proving the hardship must be submitted as part of the tree protection plan and submitted variance application. - (c) When no trees are present in a protected zone or when it is proposed that any portion of a protected zone be disturbed, it is the responsibility of the owner/developer to landscape the areas (where improvements are not constructed) with trees or other plant materials. - (d) The city arborist is authorized to approve the removal of dead, diseased, insect-infested or trees that pose a hazard to life or property, if the property owner provides evidence of the condition of the trees prior to their removal.
-Documentation may include photographs or a report by a certified arborist. - (d) Trees may not be removed from a floodplain or stream buffer except as follows: - (1)Those trees found to be hazardous, dead, diseased, or insect-infested by the city arboristas prescribed in Section 16-106; and the county extension service, the Georgia Forestry Commission, or a registered forester. - (2)As necessary for construction, repair, or maintenance of public roads, utilities, or drainage structures. - (e) No person shall intentionally or unintentionally damage, cut, carve, transplant, or remove any tree in a stream buffer; attach any rope, wire, nails; allow gaseous liquid or solid substance which is harmful to such trees to come in contact with them; or set fire or permit any fire to burn when such fire or the heat thereof will injure any portion of any tree. - (f) No land-disturbing activities shall be conducted within a buffer and a buffer shall remain in its natural, undisturbed state of vegetation until all land-disturbing activities on the construction site are completed.
+When preserving trees in a protected zone will result in a documented hardship, an appeal may be made to the Community Development Director or the Zoning Board of Appeals, pursuant to section 116-114(c).
+The documentation proving the hardship must be submitted as part of the tree protection plan and submitted variance application. - (c) When no trees are present in a protected zone or when it is proposed that any portion of a protected zone be disturbed, it is the responsibility of the owner/developer to landscape the areas (where improvements are not constructed) with trees or other plant materials. - (d) Trees may not be removed from a floodplain or stream buffer except as follows: (1)Those trees found to be hazardous, dead, diseased, or insect-infested by the city arborist as prescribed in Section 16-106; and - (2) As necessary for construction, repair, or maintenance of public roads, utilities, or drainage structures. - (e) No person shall intentionally or unintentionally damage, cut, carve, transplant, or remove any tree in a stream buffer; attach any rope, wire, nails; allow gaseous liquid or solid substance which is harmful to such trees to come in contact with them; or set fire or permit any fire to burn when such fire or the heat thereof will injure any portion of any tree.

+(f) No land-disturbing activities shall be conducted within a buffer and a buffer shall remain in its natural, undisturbed state of vegetation until all land-disturbing activities on the construction site are completed.
 Once the final stabilization of the site is achieved, a buffer may be thinned or trimmed of vegetation as long as a protective vegetative cover remains to protect water quality and aquatic habitat and a natural canopy is left in sufficient quantity to keep shade on the stream bed; provided, however, that any person constructing a single-family residence, when such residence is constructed by or under contract with the owner for his or her own occupancy, may thin or trim vegetation in a buffer at any time as long as protective vegetative cover remains to protect water quality and aquatic habitat and a natural canopy is left in sufficient quantity to keep shade on the stream bed.